Kevin Owens and Sami Zayn: Ring of Honor (2007–2012)

-Pro Wrestling Guerrilla
+Pro Wrestling Guerrilla (2007–2013)

-On July 29, 2007 at Giant Size Annual #4, Generico and Steen defeated PAC and Roderick Strong to become the PWG World Tag Team Champions for the first time.
+On July 29, 2007, at Giant Size Annual #4, Generico and Steen defeated Pac and Roderick Strong to become the PWG World Tag Team Champions for the first time.
 They successfully defended the belts for almost three months, losing them to the team of Davey Richards and Super Dragon on October 27 in England as part of PWG's European Vacation II tour.
-The next night, Steen teamed with PAC in an attempt to regain the belts from Dragon and Richards, announcing pre-match that if he lost, he'd leave the company indefinitely.
+The next night, Steen teamed with Pac in an attempt to regain the belts from Richards and Dragon, announcing pre-match that if he lost, he would leave the company indefinitely.
 He was unable to win the bout.

 Generico and Steen won the title for a second time, this time from The Dynasty (Joey Ryan and Scott Lost) on March 21, 2008, after Steen returned to PWG for an impromptu match.
 They became the first team in PWG history to be a part of the annual Dynamite Duumvirate Tag Team Title Tournament to defend the belts in each match they had.
 In the tournament finals, they lost to Jack Evans and Roderick Strong, thus ending their second reign.
-After El Generico had agreed to a deal with WWE, he and Steen reunited one more time on January 12, 2013, by entering the 2013 Dynamite Duumvirate Tag Team Title Tournament.
-After wins over The Briscoe Brothers and Future Shock (Adam Cole and Kyle O'Reilly), they were defeated in the finals of the tournament by The Young Bucks.
+After Generico had agreed to a deal with WWE, he and Steen reunited one more time on January 12, 2013, by entering the 2013 Dynamite Duumvirate Tag Team Title Tournament.
+After wins over the Briscoe Brothers and Future Shock (Adam Cole and Kyle O'Reilly), they were defeated in the finals of the tournament by The Young Bucks (Matt Jackson and Nick Jackson).

 WWE

-First Feud and reunion (2014–2019)
+First feud (2014–2017)

 Generico signed to WWE on January 9, 2013, where he worked in their developmental territory NXT as Sami Zayn, while Steen remained signed to ROH.
 On August 12, 2014, Steen signed with WWE and was also sent to NXT under the ring name Kevin Owens and debuted at NXT TakeOver: R Evolution in the opening match, defeating CJ Parker.
 In the main event, Zayn defeated Adrian Neville to win the NXT Championship.
 After a long celebration with the roster, Owens turned on Zayn, delivering a powerbomb on the apron and re-igniting their feud.
 On February 11, 2015 at NXT TakeOver: Rival, Owens won the title from Zayn via ref stoppage after continuously powerbombing Zayn.

 In May 2015, Owens was brought up to the main roster, followed by Zayn the following year.
 On the May 16, 2016 episode of Raw, Owens and Zayn were placed in a tag team match to face Cesaro and The Miz in a winning effort, but Owens attacked Zayn immediately after the match.
 The two went on to have a grudge match at the Battleground pay-per-view, where Zayn defeated Owens.
 Both were drafted to the Raw brand during the 2016 WWE draft, but were traded to the SmackDown brand during the 2017 WWE Superstar Shake-up.